fbpx

 …even beginner skiers can have a “big mountain” experience complete with views in every direction.
 It’s truly everything from family-friendly, beginner-friendly, expert-friendly, and even non-skier-friendly.

 Airelles, Val d’Isère serves as a landmark in the center of town, while also offering ski-in/out access to a total of 300km of piste across Val d’Isère and neighboring Tignes.
 What I find most remarkable and sets Val d’Isère apart from other ski stations in the Alps is that it offers a considerable amount of easy terrain at higher altitudes, so even beginner skiers can have a “big mountain” experience complete with views in every direction.
 It’s truly everything from family-friendly, beginner-friendly, expert-friendly, and even non-skier-friendly.
 Though Val d’Isère is tucked away deep in the French Alps, its town has all modern conveniences and also offers unique experiences.
 For those who can’t get enough of the altitude, Le Refuge de Solaise is a chalet-style hotel situated at the top of Val d’Isère and is accessible only by gondola.
-Conveniently, Airelles and Le Refuge de Solaise are each home to two of Val d’Isère’s dining hot-spots: Loulou and Gigi, respectively.
+Conveniently, Airelles and Le Refuge de Solaise are each home to two of Val d’Isère’s dining hot-spots: Le Piaf and Le Refuge, respectively.
 The energy in Val d’Isère is lively, so guests who may prefer a more discreet, exclusive experience just outside the heart of the town should consider a private chalet by La Mourra.

 Chamonix, France